Stainless Steel Surface Finish Guide: Types, Ra Values & How to Choose

 What Do Stainless Steel Surface Finish Designations Mean?

-Stainless steel surface finish designations such as 2B, No.4, and BA follow standards such as ASTM A480.
+Stainless steel surface finish designations such as 2B, No.4, BA and No.1 follow common industry standards such as ASTM A480.
 These designations indicate how the material was processed and the resulting surface characteristics.
 In practice, stainless steel finishes fall into two main groups:

 Mill Finishes